swift-otel/swift-otel-semantic-conventions/Generator/README.md

-This is a utility package to generate swift-otel-semconv files.
+This is a utility package to generate swift-otel-semantic-conventions files.
 It is implemented as a completely different Swift package in order to avoid mixing its depenendencies with that of the main package.

 To use it, enter this directory in a terminal and run: